Ascend/MindSpeed-LLM/README_en.md

 you want to evaluate on test data, you should email your results to [C-Eval](https://cevalbenchmark.com/).

 ### <span id="jump18">Acceleration Features
-ModelLink supports various acceleration algorithms such as tensor parallelism, pipeline parallelism, sequence parallelism, recomputation, distributed optimizer, and more.
+MindSpeed-LLM supports various acceleration algorithms such as tensor parallelism, pipeline parallelism, sequence parallelism, recomputation, distributed optimizer, and more.
 The table below shows the enable switches corresponding to each acceleration feature:

 |   Acceleration Feature    |   Enable Parameter   |
 |:---------:|:--------:|